kakavi/metabase/docs/users-guide/15-alerts.md

 - Whether you want to be alerted when the time series goes above the goal line or when it goes below it.
 - Whether you only wanted to be alerted every time this happens or only the first time.
-- How often you want Metabase to check to see if the goal line has been crossed.
+- How often you want Kenga Analytics to check to see if the goal line has been crossed.

 ![Goal line alert options](./images/alerts/goal-line-options.png)